 - Used filters

-If you have a cat, put your litter box elsewhere.
-Cat urine contains ammonia, which could create wear on your furnace’s heat exchanger.
-Plus, the furnace could spread the stinky odors around your home.
+If you have a cat, put your litter box somewhere else.
+Cat urine contains ammonia, which could corrode your furnace’s heat exchanger.
+Plus, the furnace could move the smelly odors around your home.

-You should also frequently vacuum by your furnace to prevent dust from developing.
+You should also routinely vacuum by your furnace to stop dust from building up.

 Related: Is it Time for Furnace Service or Replacement?

 Whether you want furnace replacement or routine maintenance in West Jefferson, West Jefferson Plumbing and Heating, Inc. can expertly handle your needs.
 Our highly trained technicians can repair any furnace model or brand.